 Feel free to reply to the email and ask whether feedback is available for your story.
 It’s possible that the attachment was overlooked.

 Does Havok allow simultaneous submissions?

 Absolutely!
+Feel free to submit the same story to Havok and other story publishers at the same time.
 But please do us a favor and let us know if your story is accepted elsewhere.
 Not only do we want to congratulate you, but we’ll need to let our editors know that your story is no longer available.

 P.S.
 Submit to as many different publishers as you like–but only submit the same story once during a submission period to Havok, unless specifically instructed to re-submit by one of our staff.
 If you think your story might fit several of our genres and aren’t sure which one to specify, don’t worry!
 Once we receive a story submission, it goes first to the editorial genre team you specify but then also may be considered by other teams if it’s a better fit elsewhere within Havok’s genres.